EOSIO/eosio.cdt/docs/08_troubleshooting.md

 ## Troubleshooting
 TO DO: add content
-  eosio-cpp process never completes
+  - eosio-cpp process never completes
-  (Auto referencing issue) … find a good way to describe it.
+  - auto referencing issue ... find a good way to describe it.